RabinPhaiju/React-Learn/interview-questions.md

 # setState

+    - asynchronous
+    - state of a component is an object.that holds information that may change over lifecycle of a component.
     - first argument: updater or variable
     - second argument: optional callback function

 # Context api

     - to effectively produce global variables that can be passed around components.
+    - a way to pass data through component tree without having to explicitly pass props down manually to every component.

 # Controlled Components